evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/06-information-architecture.md

 This chapter is complete when:

-- Information hierarchy is defined.
+- Information domains are defined.
-- Capability domains are documented.
+- Navigation hierarchy is documented.
-- Navigation levels are established.
+- Client workspace organization is specified.
-- Search strategy is specified.
+- Metadata and taxonomy models are established.
-- Content taxonomy is documented.
+- Search architecture is documented.
-- Metadata strategy is defined.
+- Human Digital Twin information model is defined.
-- Information ownership is assigned.
+- Cross-portal information relationships are specified.
 - Visual artifacts are available.
 - Traceability is complete.